 The UW School of Public Health (SPH) is committed to upholding standards of academic integrity consistent with the academic and professional communities of which it is a part.
 Plagiarism, cheating, and other misconduct are serious violations of the University of Washington Student Conduct Code (WAC 478-120).
+Use of artificial intelligence tools, such as ChatGPT for assignments or exams is considered academic misconduct and is prohibited.
 We expect you to know and follow the university's policies on cheating and plagiarism, and the SPH Academic Integrity Policy.
 Any suspected cases of academic misconduct will be handled according to University of Washington regulations.
 For more information, see the University of Washington Community Standards and Student Conduct website.